Fitus/Zaloha.sh/DOCUMENTATION.md

     &lt;findSourceOps&gt; itself contains a double quote, use \".
 Note: to protect the backslash and the double-quote from your shell, use \\\".

-    Please note that in the patterns of the -path and -name operands, FIND itself interprets following characters specially (see FIND documentation):
+    Please note that in the patterns of the -path and -name expressions, FIND itself interprets following characters specially (see FIND documentation):
     *, ?, [, ], \.
 If these characters are to be taken literally, they must be
     backslash-escaped.
 Again, take care of protecting backslashes from your